Factbox-Countries weigh need for booster COVID-19 shots

 These European countries are offering boosters to adults after they receive a full dose of a vaccine:

-** Austria; Britain (all over 40s and others most at risk of developing COVID-19); Czech Republic; France (roll-out to start as of Nov.
-26); Germany (all over-18s); Hungary; Italy (so far for over 40s, will be made available to all over 18s); Malta (all over-12s); Norway; Poland; Russia; Romania (only boosters from Pfizer or Moderna were approved); Serbia; Slovakia; Spain (Pfizer or Moderna booster shots for all inoculated with J&J); Sweden (will begin gradual rollout)
+** Austria; Britain (all over 40s and others most at risk of developing COVID-19, to be offered to all adults by end-Jan); Czech Republic; France (soon for all adults); Germany (all over-18s); Hungary; Ireland (all adults); Italy (so far for over 40s, will be made available to all over 18s); Malta (all over-12s); Norway; Poland; Russia; Romania (only boosters from Pfizer or Moderna were approved); Serbia; Slovakia; Spain (Pfizer or Moderna booster shots for all inoculated with J&J); Sweden (will begin gradual rollout to all adults)

 These countries are offering boosters to people with weak immune systems, the elderly or vulnerable: